naszilla/reczilla/README.md

 ### Loading New Datasets

-To load a recsys dataset that is not currently implemented, we recommend creating a subclass of `Data_manager.DataReader`, which specifies the loading procedure for the dataset.
-Once a `DataReader` object is created, the same splitting and loading process from above can be used with this object.
+To load a recsys dataset that is not currently implemented, you need to create a subclass of `Data_manager.DataReader`, which specifies the loading procedure for the dataset.
+Once you create a `DataReader` for your dataset, you can use the same splitting and loading process from above.

 If the dataset is in CSV format with columns `user_id, item_id, rating, timestamp`, then it is simple to create a class based on the example class `ExampleCSVDatasetReader`, which loads a dataset from a sample CSV included in this repository.